FDoronio79/paper-stonks/journals/jessica_lora.md

 Overall, today we had issues with CI/CD deployment.
 There is still alot to fix for that, but I'm confident we'll be able to get it done by Wednesday.
 In the evening, I helped Tiffany make a unit test for AccountsVO.
 Surprisingly, we ran into some issues but it ended up being an easy fix.
 There was an extra / at the end of the router path.

+## October 2022

+Today: We finally got the application deployed!

+With the website deployed, today we focused on the final touches: cleaning up the code, completing the unit tests, and finalizing our merges.